leanprover-community/blog/posts/simprocs-tutorial.md

 * Requires adding two lemmas to your simp call instead of one (assuming we do not want these lemmas in the default simp set).
 * Simplifying `revRange n` for a big input numeral `n` might involve a lot of simplification steps.
   In this specific case, the number of simplification steps is linear in `n`.
-  Simplification steps matter because each of them increases the size of the proof term.
+  Simplification steps matter because each one increases the size of the proof term.
 * `revRange n` could find itself (partially) evaluated even if `n` isn't a numeral.
   Eg `simp [revRange_zero, revRange_succ]` on `⊢ revRange (n + 3) = revRange (3 + n)` will result in `⊢ n + 2 :: n + 1 :: n :: revRange n = revRange (3 + n)`.
   This is in general highly undesirable.